-As our school responds to updated Government guidance, our underlying approach to behaviour management in school has not changed.
+As our school embarks on a wider reopening following Government guidance, our underlying approach to behaviour management in school has not changed.
 Our approach remains supportive and caring, operating within a well-structured and consistent framework.
 This approach also acknowledges the impact of weeks of school closure on children's wellbeing and mental health, and the increased need for careful and thorough hygiene practices being adhered to by all children.